cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 Redemptions serve the crucial purpose of keeping USDN pegged to the value of a dollar, creating a price floor around $0.9945.
 They do this in a decentralized way without reliance on centralized assets, oracles, or 3rd parties.

 A redemption is essentially swapping USDN for ETH/LST at face value, as if 1 USDN is exactly worth $1.
-Redemptions can be initiated by anyone, but are only profitable when USDN <$1.&#x20;
+Redemptions can be initiated by anyone, but are only profitable when USDN <$1.

 The redeemer sends USDN to the protocol and in return  gets a mix of WETH, wstETH and rETH (minus the redemption fee).
 The redeemed amount is split among the different collateral assets based on their current Stability Pool backing (see [link](redemptions-and-delegation.md#docs-internal-guid-6cda6d73-7fff-78b8-1c4f-6cb96385a98a) for more info).

 <figure><img src="/static/img/light - BOLD individual redemption.png" alt=""><figcaption></figcaption></figure>

-Redemptions start from the borrower paying the least interest.&#x20;
+Redemptions start from the borrower paying the least interest.

 Read more about how to [protect yourself ](redemptions-and-delegation.md#how-can-i-stay-protected)from redemptions and what happens if [you are redeemed](redemptions-and-delegation.md#what-happens-if-my-trove-gets-redeemed).